robzwolf/robzwolf.github.io-old/index.md

 ## About Robbie
 I am a Mathematics and Computer Science student who spends his time working with software development and cybersecurity.
 I have attended numerous hackathons and have won sponsor prizes from [Amazon](https://aws.amazon.com/) and [Waterstons](https://www.waterstons.com/).

-Some of the websites I have been repsonsible for setting up and maintaining include [Music for Celebrations - Barbara Gilbertson](http://barbaragilbertson.co.uk) and [Charcoal Horse](https://charcoalhorse.co.uk).
+Some of the websites I have been responsible for setting up and maintaining include [Music for Celebrations - Barbara Gilbertson](http://barbaragilbertson.co.uk) and [Charcoal Horse](https://charcoalhorse.co.uk).

 Please [get in touch](#) if you have a query!